kinnala/scikit-fem/docs/listofexamples.rst

 Example 11: Three-dimensional linear elasticity
 ===============================================

-This example solves a three-dimensional linear elastic problem using trilinear hexahedral elements.
+This example solves the three-dimensional linear elasticity equations :math:`\mathrm{div}\,\sigma(u)=0` using trilinear hexahedral elements.
+Dirichlet conditions are set on the opposing faces of a cube: one face remains fixed and the other is displaced slightly outwards.
 The figure was created using `Paraview <https://www.paraview.org/>`_.

 .. figure:: https://user-images.githubusercontent.com/973268/87685532-31054800-c78c-11ea-9b89-bc41dc0cb80c.png
    :width: 500px